Pandaqi/Pandaqi-Tutorials/pandaqi-tutorials/content/writing/creative-writing/character/backstory/index.md

 This works best if your great backstory is just a _prequel_ to the story.
 If the backstory is so interesting, turn it into a full story!
 (And once that story is done, you know the state of your character at that point, and can write subsequent plots around it.)
 {{% /remark %}}

+## How to reveal backstory?

+There's a reason it's backstory or unknown history.
+People don't like to talk about it and it usually doesn't come up in conversation (in a natural way).

+For example, I've been struggling with a chronic illness for 10+ years.
+Almost everyone around me _doesn't even know this_.
+Because when would I talk about it?
+When would I say "hey, out of the blue, just so you know, here's my history with disease"?
+Never.
+The only people who truly know are those who have _seen_ or _experienced_ the limitations this places upon me.

+The same is true for story.
+Don't forcefully insert backstory all the time.
+Don't literally state it at weird moments.
+Instead, I think the rule below is a good general principle.

+> True character is revealed in the choices somebody makes under pressure.

+In other words, _conflict_ is the state in which people reveal hidden or deeper parts about themselves.

+I won't mention my chronic disease out of the blue.
+But throw me in a situation where my illness _prevents_ me from doing something (or makes it really hard to do), and now I suddenly have a conflict.
+I have to show or explain this information to someone in hopes of resolving the situation.

+That's why it's generally recommended to throw your characters into conflicts all the time---the bigger the better.
+That's the natural state in which they reveal personality, flaws, backstory, everything.
+Either by _showing_ it (in how they deal with the conflict) or through dialogue (because they need somebody else, or other people are asking sensible questions).

 ## An example

 This is an example of the "backstory as I go"-approach.
 I like to do this because, as stated, the actual story is more important then backstory.
 I focus on the main plot first, trying to come up with interesting scene after interesting scene, and let that _determine_ my backstory.
 Otherwise, you run the risk of planning some great background for a character, but having no exciting or suitable way to communicate it in the main story.